abdulsamad/peek-history/README.md

-### A simple extension to manage and quickly peek at history
+### A simple and minimal extension for quickly peeking and managing history.